vishaltak/gitlab-development-kit/doc/troubleshooting.md

 ### Unable to build and install `pg` gem on GDK install

-After installing PostgreSQL with brew you will have to set the proper path to PostgreSQL.
+After installing PostgreSQL with brew, you have to set the proper path to PostgreSQL.
 You may run into the following errors on running `gdk install`

 ```plaintext